amudhanxiD/Amudhan-Dvlpr/README.md

-- 👋 Hi, I’m @Amudhan-Dvlpr
+- 👋 Hi, I’m Aru Maakadalamudhan
-- 👀 I’m interested in Web Development & love UI,UX design
+- 👀 He is who interested in Web Development & love UI,UX design
-- 🌱 I’m currently learning Linux and Java
+- 🌱 He is currently learning Linux and Java
 - 📫 How to reach me ...

 <!---